isovalent/ebpf-docs/docs/linux/kfuncs/bpf_refcount_acquire_impl.md

 Increment the refcount on a refcounted local kptr, turning the non-owning reference input into an owning reference in the process.

+!!! note
+    This kfunc is deprecated as of [:octicons-tag-24: 7.1](https://github.com/torvalds/linux/commit/d457072576a6a60ba853b1d815f123da57b48021), replaced by [`bpf_refcount_acquire`](bpf_refcount_acquire.md).
+This kfunc will be removed at some point in the future.

 ## Definition

 The `meta` parameter is rewritten by the verifier, no need for BPF program to set it.